Skip to main content

 MEDIUM PREVALENCE

-Nuts, particularly walnuts and almonds, are used in various desserts and pastries.
+Nuts, especially walnuts and almonds, turn up in a number of desserts and pastries.

 COMMONLY FOUND IN: